ArunNadda/learning-ansible/Install ansible on linux using virtualenv or os package-managers.md

 ## System Requirements

-## Controlling Machine
+## Control Machine
 ###### Ansible can run on any machine which has Python 2.6 or 2.7 installed.
 ###### Supports Red Hat, Debian, CentOS, OS X, any of the BSDs.

 ## Client Nodes
 ###### Client machines should at least have Python 2 (version 2.6 or later) or Python 3 (version 3.5 or later)
-###### If you have SELinux enabled on remote nodes, you will have to install libselinux-python package on nodes before using any copy/file/template related functions in Ansible
+###### If you have SELinux enabled on remote nodes, libselinux-python package is required on nodes before using any copy/file/template related functions in Ansible

 ## Install Ansible on CentOS 7 / RHEL 7 / Ubuntu 18.04 / 16.04 & Debian 9